SAP/ui5-webcomponents/docs/Public Module Imports.md

 setTheme("sap_belize_hcb");
 ```

-For more information on assets and JSON imports, click [here](Assets.md).
+For more general information on assets and JSON imports, click [here](Assets.md).

+Find out how you can bundle your themes more efficiently [here](Assets.md#bundling).

 <a name="internationalization"></a>
 ### 3. Internationalization